 You must conduct a regular audit to keep your FBA fees in check.
 Luckily, Amazon Seller Central makes this process relatively simple.
 Here’s how to get started.

 The first step to auditing your FBA fees is downloading your report from Amazon.
-In Amazon Seller Central, head to the “Reports” section, then select “Fulfillment.”
+In Amazon Seller Central, head to the “Reports” section and select “Fulfillment.”
 Once you get there, look under the “Payments” section on the left-hand side and click on the “Fee Preview” report.

-The Fee Preview report is one that Amazon typically automatically runs for you every day.
+The Fee Preview report is one that Amazon typically runs automatically for you daily.
 I recommend downloading the latest one as a CSV file, so you can easily pull it up using Excel or Google Sheets.
-Once you open the file, you’ll be able to see all the products you sell through Amazon.
+Once you open the file, you can see all the products you sell through Amazon.
 You’ll also be able to see what Amazon has on record as the weight and measurements of each item.

 Now it’s time to audit your products.
 Verify that Amazon’s record of each product reflects your actual product weight and dimensions.
 While the measurements don’t have to be exact, they should be close to your records.
 Once in a while, Amazon mismeasures the length of a product or miscalculates the weight.
 If this has happened to any of your products, take note of it and go on to the next step.

 If you determine from the “Fee Preview” report that Amazon’s record of your product’s weight and dimensions is incorrect, take the necessary steps to correct it.